705-3 THE INTERVIEW

 705-3 E. SCHEDULING INTERVIEWS

-Interviews must be scheduled for applicants who cannot be interviewed on the day they submit an application.
+Interviews must be scheduled for applicants who cannot be interviewed on the day they submit a physical or telephonic application.
 The interview must be scheduled timely to ensure eligible families have an opportunity to participate within 30 days after the application is filed.
-If an interview is held for other programs, but the Temporary Assistance interview must be scheduled later, the applicant must be clearly informed of the need to participate in another interview.
-The office must document the applicant was informed of their interview date and time by:
+If an interview is held for other programs, but the ATAP interview must be scheduled later, the applicant must be clearly informed of the need to participate in another interview.
+The office must document the applicant was informed of their interview date and time by one of the following methods:

 Applicants may have anyone they choose to be with them at the interview.
 During the interview, applicants must be informed of their rights and responsibilities and basic program procedures.